steview-d/bookmarks/README.md

 <details>
 	<summary>Python Libraries - click to view</summary>

-Packages that are only dependancies of others are not included.
+Packages that are only dependencies of others are not included.
 The full list can be found in the requirements folder.

 Package|Version|Description
 ---|---|---